 After realising her staring was bordering on uncomfortable, the stranger sitting at the bus stop beside us smiled and asked, “Are they all yours?”

 Out of insecurity I answered quickly, without hesitation.
 “Yes!, they’re all mine.”
-I often feel the stares and see the eyes that (sometimes openly) question whether me and my kids are related.
+I often feel the stares and see the eyes that (sometimes openly) question whether me and my multiracial children are related.

 I can’t say it doesn’t bother me.
 It makes me insecure.
 Particularly because I’ve been asked it 4 times in one week.
-I wonder, do parents of non-mixed kids get asked this?
+I wonder, do parents of non- multiracial children get asked this?
 What makes this woman doubt our relationship?

 Is it not the fact that two of them are climbing all over me; the fact that they all have similar features if you take away the skin colour; the fact that they call me Mama?!!